shukriadams/whobrokethebuild/docs/dev.md

 ### Direct messaging setup

-Normally plugins communicate via a combination of shell and HTTP.
-Shell interaction is the riskiest of the two, and is therefore locked down to very simple interactions that are kept stable.
-HTTP interaction are more suscepitble to variable conditions, and you can run a plugin in the same application context as the core app, but where all communication to plugins still happens over http.
-Set the environment variable `WBTB_PROXYMODE` to `direct` to enable this.
+When running in production, plugins communicate via a combination of shell and HTTP.
+HTTP traffic is handled by the MessageQueue app.
+For convenience this isn't necessary in dev environments, and can be disabled by setting the environment variable `WBTB_PROXYMODE` to `direct`.

 ### Diagnostic mode

 You can start any C# plugin in diagnostic mode by starting it with the `--diagnostic` switch.
 This mode is primarily intended to ensure that the plugin application can start properly and enters a state where incoming message can be received.
 The plugin will automatically invoke its `Diagnose` method, which you can override locally, then exit immediately.

 Diagnostic mode requires a running Messagequeue instance for the plugin to connect to.
-The easiest way to achieve this is manually start a MessageQueue server, then open the solution in another instance of Visual Studio, set `ForceMessageQueue=true` in config.yml and start the server.
+The easiest way to achieve this is to manually start the MessageQueue service, then open the solution in another instance of Visual Studio, set `ForceMessageQueue=true` in config.yml, and start the web server.
 This will prime the MessageQueue with a valid config.

 ### Disconnected debugging